 To get a sense of what your monthly lease or finance payment will be, you can contact our finance department.
 We can go over current pricing and show you how leasing compares to buying.
 If you are undecided about whether it’s better to buy or lease, our team is here to answer your questions and point out the pros and cons of both buying strategies.

 Many of our regular customers like to take home a luxury SUV from our pre-owned inventory.
-A late-model pre-owned Mercedes GLA 250 is a great way to get into a turbocharged SUV without paying the full sticker price for the latest model.
-Be sure to browse our pre-owned cars for sale, and let us know if there’s a particular model year, trim option, or color that interests you, and we’ll help you search.
+A late-model pre-owned Mercedes-Benz GLA 250 is a great way to get into a turbocharged SUV without paying the full sticker price for the latest model.
+Be sure to browse our pre-owned cars for sale, let us know if there’s a particular model year, trim option, or color that interests you, and we’ll help you search.